communityinclusion/employmentfirstma.org/pages/certs.md

 ACRE is a membership organization, and offers curriculum review to its members.
 It awards certificates of achievement to individuals who complete a minimum of 40 hours of training (and fieldwork) provided by an ACRE-approved training resource.

 ACRE also maintains a certificate registry, which lists the professionals who complete the ACRE-approved training by name, certificate type, state, and year of training.
 To view all approved ACRE training providers, see [http://www.acreducators.org/find-training-providers](http://www.acreducators.org/find-training-providers).

+ICI and DDS have partnered to offer you the option to achieve the National ACRE certificate.
+If you are interested in pursuing this option please <a href="/files/ACRE_DDS Agreement_online.doc">download and complete this form</a>.
+You can also contact Lara Enein-Donovan at <a href="mailto:lara.eneindonovan@umb.edu">lara.eneindonovan@umb.edu</a> with any questions.